 The tabby ruins of the historic Baynard estate have been preserved at Sea Pines.

 Originally built by Captain Jack Stoney in the 1790s, the Baynard house was once a grand antebellum plantation house overlooking the Calibogue Sound.
-The grounds includes the main house, as well as slave quarters.
-The are currently listed on the National Register of Historic Sites.

 Legend has it that the house changed hands when Stoney lost a poker game to William Baynard in 1840.
 Baynard, a successful Sea Island Cotton plantation owner, raised four children at the mansion with his wife, Catherine.